emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

   "tidyverse",  # for everything
   "patchwork",  # for multi-part plots
   "ggthemes",   # for themed plots
-  "devtools"    # for installing github packages
+  "devtools",   # for installing github packages "rmarkdown",  # for reproducible reports "medicaldata" # for medical datasets
 )

 # determine which need to be installed